Gacko: Modern history

 Austro-Hungarian authorities took it over in 1878, a decision which was made at the Berlin Congress.
 In 1908, Austria-Hungary annexed Bosnia and Herzegovina sparking the Bosnian Crisis, which eventually led to World War I.

 The Croatian fascist Ustaše movement committed the Gacko massacre on 4 June 1941.
-In response, on 6 June 1941 the rebels from Gacko under the command of Orthodox priest Radojica Perišić started the uprising against the genocidal Independent State of Croatia known as the June 1941 uprising in eastern Herzegovina.
+In response, on 6 June 1941 the rebels from Gacko under the command of Orthodox priest Radojica Perišić started the uprising against the Independent State of Croatia known as the June 1941 uprising in eastern Herzegovina.
 The first Partisan battalion established in Gacko at the end of 1941 was named "6th June" in honor of the first date of the uprising.
 During the period after the Fall of the Berlin Wall, the Gacko municipality proclaimed 6 June as their holiday in honor of the beginning of the uprising and held public ceremonies on 6 June named the Day of Gacko.

 When the German and Italian Zones of Influence were revised on 24 June 1942, Gacko fell in Zone II, administered civilly by Croatia but militarily by Italy.